escaladesports/2019-website-boilerplate/README.md

 - `yarn bootstrap`: Installs and symlinks all package dependencies
 - `yarn dev`: Starts up live development server on your local machine
-- `yarn build`: Builds site for production
+- `yarn build`: Builds application for production
+- `yarn deploy`: Deploys application to staging

 ## Netlify Config, Redirects, and Headers

-The Netify config file is located in `packages/site/netlify.toml` and is transpiled to the root directory on `yarn dev` and `yarn build`.
-This allows you to use environment variables in the source config (example: `env.API_KEY`) that will be injected into the root config.
-Since these changes are one way, you should never edit the config that's in the root.
+The Netify config file is located in `packages/gatsby-site/netlify.js` and is transpiled to the `public` directory on `yarn build`.
+This allows you to use environment variables and complex logic in the source config that will be injected into the public config.